 In 1871 Joseph Baxendell Snr., the ‘Timekeeping Astronomer and Meteorologist for Manchester was appointed as Southport’s first Superintendent of a new meteorological station located in Hesketh Park.
 This was located on the site of the present Stansfield Rockery near the astronomical observatory.
-The equipment needed for the meteorological station was funded by the local philanthropist John Fernley to the specifications of Dr. James Prescott Joule.
-This meteorological station became known as the “Fernley Observatory”.
+The equipment needed for the meteorological station was funded by the local philanthropist John Fernley to the specifications of Dr. James Prescott Joule F.R.S This meteorological station became known as the “Fernley Observatory”.

 Baxendell’s mother Mary, née Shepley, had a lifelong interest in observing the night sky, which encouraged Baxendell’s interest in astronomy.
 Whilst carrying out his role as Superintendent he continued pursuing this interest, particularly the study of variable stars.
 Prior to arriving in Southport Baxendell’s observing logs showed he had been studying variable stars since 1836, and by 1849 had made his first contribution to the Royal Astronomical Society, followed by enrolment as a Fellow in 1858.
 His competent astronomical studies ensured he became highly regarded at private UK observatories, giving him the opportunity to communicate with many well known 19th century astronomers.
 In 1865 he married Mary Anne Pogson, sister of the astronomer Norman Pogson who developed the modern scale for determining stellar magnitude (brightness), and like Baxendell he was also interested in studying variable stars.
 Baxendell also had an interest in studying solar phenomenon such as sunspot numbers, and was attempting to establish if there was any significant impact on the earth’s magnetic field or atmosphere.
 In 1884 as a renowned meteorologist he was elected a Fellow of the Royal Society without seeking that honour.
 Interestingly James Joule was one of his sponsors, and the SI unit of energy was named ‘Joule’ in recognition of his major contributions to science.